kosmokato/bad-dicom/README.md

 PoC of my handcrafted CVE-2019-11687's exploit tool.

-I've crafted this PEDICOM as a Proof of Concept for my college's capstone: "_Detection and prevention of attacks based on vulnereabilities of DICOM files against medical management services_".
+I've crafted this PEDICOM as a Proof of Concept for my college's capstone: "_Detection and prevention of attacks based on vulnerabilities of DICOM files against medical management services_".

 ## What is a PEDICOM